collabserver/collabserver-server/crdt-examples/README.md

 # CRDT Examples
-Examples of CRDTs implementations in C++ (For educational purpose only).
+Examples of CRDTs implementations in C++.
+These are for educational purpose only and are not designed to work in real world.
+(Ex: use fixed number of process, fake timestamp).
+They may be however use as a starting point or reference.

 # Features